liampr-22/CS506-Final-Project/README.md

 All models were trained on 80% of the data and evaluated on 20% held-out data.
 Features were standardized, and principal component analysis was used to reduce dimensionality and capture 95% of variance before modeling.

 ### Clustering
+- Singular Value Decomposition (SVD) was applied to USDA structural data to identify key predictors of food insecurity.
+- Census tract-level data were processed using share-based metrics to avoid population bias and standardized for comparability.
+- Top features from SVD were correlated with food insecurity rates to understand which structural factors (e.g., low-income tracts, SNAP participation, poverty rate) are most strongly associated with food insecurity.
+- Insights from this clustering analysis highlighted that poverty and low-income status consistently predict food insecurity, while low access metrics provide moderate explanatory power.
+These findings support the importance of targeting low-income areas and improving food access.

 ## 6. Preliminary results
 ### Predictive Models